toannmdev/flutter_tech/README.md

 For search feature (Optional extra)

 - Tap search icon to display search bar
-- Search notifications by filter `notification.messsage.text` (search in local results that got from API get list notification): Provide accent remover: For example: when search for `Hôm nay```, results can be `hom nay` or `hôm nay`
+- Search notifications by filter `notification.messsage.text` (search in local results that got from API get list notification): Provide accent remover: For example: when search for `Hôm nay`, results can be `hom nay` or `hôm nay`
 - Tap `X` icon to return to list notification screen, hide search bar & search result

 ## Install
-I uploaded apk and ipa file to diawi, I used free account, so these files will be expired on
+I uploaded apk and ipa file to diawi, I used free account, so these files will be expired on `Tuesday, 24/08/2021 14:00`
 ### On Android
 1. Open link: [diawi android](https://pages.github.com/)
 2. Download apk file, and install it.